Sylvia Sky is a widely published author of books and articles about spiritual matters.

 How Psychics Win

 Today, when every grocery store posts that it "is not responsible" for damage caused by its grocery carts, diviners whether real or fakes also guard themselves carefully.
 Astrologers and psychics who meet with clients in person now record every consultation.
 The words "for entertainment only" let a psychic website or phone bank disclaim any responsibility for what the client believes or does.
 Clients really do chuck their husbands and fly to Venezuela because a psychic told them they'd meet their "twin soul" there next week -- and then, when they meet no one, want to sue.
 If the site's "Terms of Service" said "for entertainment only," the client has no grounds for a lawsuit.
 Read the fine print or "Terms of Service" on every psychic website, advertisement, or contract.
-Here is a sample of the "fine print" on a psychic website.
-It openly says the site guarantees nothing, its testimonials do not represent the "average" consumer experience, and so on.
+Some openly say that they guarantee nothing, their testimonials do not represent the "average" consumer experience, and so on.

 - In 2011, millionaire Adam Robinson, inventor of the "Princeton Review" test-prep service and bestselling author, helped his "psychic" girlfriend, Laura Day, get a contract for her book Practical Intuition and claimed she manipulated him psychologically to do most of the writing of that book and other books.
 He sued her for $14 million and lost.